part-os/example-jobboss/README.md

 includes `python3`, `pip`, and `venv`.
 Add the Python installation folder to your system path.

 Next create a folder for your project.
 In these instructions, we will assume your folder is `C:\partos`.
-In this folder, clone this repository using [Git for Windows](https://git-scm.com/download/win) and initialize submodules.
+In this folder, clone this repository using [Git for Windows](https://git-scm.com/download/win).

-In your project folder, create a virtual environment and activate it.
-To do this, open up a command prompt and run these commands:

-    cd \partos
-    python -m venv osenv
-    osenv\Scripts\activate

-Install the required Python packages:

-    cd example-jobboss
-    pip install -r core-python\requirements.txt
-    pip install -r jobboss-python\requirements.txt
+The repository contains an installation script that will initialize submodules, create a virtual environment, and install all dependencies.
+Run `install.bat` from the command line to install the connector.

 ### Configure the Connector